Luminoid/blog/source/_posts/npm-Usage.md

-npm search                          # Search for packages; aliases: npm s npm install                         # Install all modules listed as dependencies in package.json npm install <package>               # Install a local package; alias: npm i npm install <package> --save        # Add an entry to your package.json's dependencies npm install <package> --save-dev    # Add an entry to your package.json's devDependencies; alias: npm i -D npm install -g <package>            # Install a global package npm update                          # Update local packages to the latest version (specified by the tag config)
+npm search                          # Search for packages; aliases: npm s npm install                         # Install all modules listed as dependencies in package.json npm install <package>               # Install a local package; alias: npm i npm install <package> --save-dev    # Add an entry to your package.json's devDependencies; alias: npm i -D npm install -g <package>            # Install a global package npm update                          # Update local packages to the latest version (specified by the tag config)